-The phenotypic screening facility house all the equipment, software and support needed to facilitate a broad spectrum of screening project.
-Whether you would like to screen the whole genome or simply automate image acquisition, we have some of the most advance, fully automated systems available.
-The facility is open to all staff across QMUL and external users and is fully supported by dedicated staff.
+The Phenotypic Screening Facility houses all the equipment, software and support needed to facilitate a broad spectrum of screening projects.
+Whether you would like to screen the whole genome or simply automate image acquisition, we have some of the most advanced, fully automated systems available.
+The facility is open to all staff across Queen Mary and external users, and is fully supported by dedicated staff.

 To date, the facility has successfully completed a number of high-content miRNA, genome-wide siRNA and compound screens (see Publications).

-The imaging equipment within the facility also forms part of the AMIS umbrella which is a strategic investment to draw together state-of-the-art advanced molecular imaging equipment acorss QMUL.
-More information can be found here.
+The imaging equipment within the facility also forms part of the AMIS umbrella which is a strategic investment to draw together state-of-the-art advanced molecular imaging equipment acorss Queen Mary.
+More information can be found on the AMIS webpage.

 The Cybio is a liquid handling system that is full programmable allowing flexible assay development for screening projects.